-Of course, there are a wide range of efficiencies for each heating and cooling product line, but because you’re an educated homeowner, you can understand what you can afford and what you’d like to use for your home.
+Of course, there is a huge range of efficiencies for each heating and cooling product line, but because you’re an educated homeowner, you can understand what you can afford and what you’d like to use for your home.
 To help you with your education, here are the most commonly used HVAC energy efficiency ratings and a breakdown of what they mean:

 Heating Seasonal Performance Factor (HSPF)*

-HSPF is the rating developed to measure the energy efficiency of the heating side of your heat pump over one heating season.
+HSPF is the rating developed to measure the energy efficiency of the heating portion of your heat pump over one heating season.
 A greater HSPF rating indicates that the system is functioning at a more efficient level than a lower rating.
-In the U.S., new systems have ratings ranging from the federal minimum of 7.7 to 9.4 for the systems with top efficiency.
+In the U.S., new systems have ratings ranging from the federal minimum of 7.7 to 9.4 for the systems with the greatest efficiency.

 Seasonal Energy Efficiency Ratio (SEER)*

 This may be the most well-known of the energy efficiency ratings, as it measures the efficiency of your system over the cooling season.
 As with most ratings, the larger the SEER rating, the greater the efficiency.
 Today, the federal minimum for new systems is 13 SEER, and as technology continues to grow, the top rating continues to go higher, providing you with systems that can cool more efficiently and are greener.
 You can also expect to see decreased energy costs with a higher SEER rating.

 For heating systems that operate with gas or oil, AFUE is the rating that you should be looking for.
 It references the amount of heat that your system provides for every dollar you spend on fuel.
 So if you have a system that has a high AFUE rating, it is wasting less fuel through its conversion process, which means savings for you year after year.
 There haven’t been any systems developed that perform without wasting any fuel, but the Lennox SLP98V operates with a 98.7% AFUE rating.